mk2376/ad-agency/README.md

 The source code and documentation model is available in **ai_model** folder.

 Click [here](ai_model/README.md) to read more about the AI model.

+## Decentralized application
+The source code for the decentralized application is available in the **dapp** folder.

+Click [here](dapp/README.md) to read more about the decentralized application.